Fermionic dark matter-photon quantum interaction: A mechanism for darkness: ELKO spinor underlying framework and ramifications

 with $ \{ {\gdualn{\mathfrak{f}}}(x) , {\mathfrak{f}}(x^\prime)\}=0$, when $x$ and $x'$ are separated by space-like intervals.
-It leads to fermionic statistics for the creation and annihilation operators, yielding a consistent local QFT.
+This result is in compliance with the fermionic statistics for the creation and annihilation operators, yielding a consistent local QFT.
 Ref. \cite{Ahluwalia:2019etz} showed that the Feynman--Dyson propagator for mass dimension one fermionic fields reads where $\mathsf{I}_{4\times 4}$ denotes the identity operator in spinor space, and the free field Lagrangian density is given by

 In QFT, transition probabilities can be computed by means of the usual Hermitian conjugation.
 It is associated to the obtainment of amplitudes and correlated observables.
-However, the specific dual ELKO field structure demands a generalized Hermitian prescription.
+However, the specific dual ELKO spinor structure demands a generalized Hermitian prescription.
 Therefore, Ref. \cite{Ahluwalia:2022ttu} introduced the involutive twisted conjugation $\ddag$ to calculate transition probabilities and observables

 The Lagrangian is invariant by the generalized twisted conjugation $\mathcal{L}_{{\scalebox{0.58}{$\textsc{free}$}}}^{\ddag}(x)=\mathcal{L}_{{\scalebox{0.58}{$\textsc{free}$}}}(x)$ leading to a positive definite Hamiltonian with the standard form.
 For mass dimension one fermions, the usual demand for hermiticity must be then replaced by requiring invariance under the twisted conjugation $\ddag$.
-When acting on fields other than ELKO spinor, the twisted conjugation is equivalent to the Hermitian one.
-Then, it is possible to discuss optical theorem and the preservation of products taken with this conjugation \cite{Ahluwalia:2022ttu}.
-Most importantly, there is also a well defined prescription to calculate positive probabilities from amplitudes obtained by the twisted conjugation procedure.
+When acting on spinors different than ELKO, the twisted conjugation is equivalent to the Hermitian one.
+Then, it is possible to discuss the optical theorem and the preservation of products taken with this conjugation \cite{Ahluwalia:2022ttu}.
+Most importantly, there is also a well-defined prescription to calculate positive probabilities from amplitudes obtained by the twisted conjugation procedure.

 Considering the Lagrangian structure, the conjugate momentum to $\mathfrak{f}(x)$ reads \cite{Ahluwalia:2022ttu,Ahluwalia:2019etz}